Unveiling the impact of cross-order hyperdegree correlations in contagion processes on hypergraphs: SIS Higher-order compact effective hyperdegree model

-The evolution of the hyperedge states depends on the arrangement of the 1- and 2-hyperedges.
-Using the probabilities above, the system can be closed and expressed entirely in terms of the compact variables and the hyperedge states.
-The final compact higher-order effective hyperdegree dynamics are then given by:
+The time evolution of the compact variables is obtained by summing over the equations of the original model, for example $\dot{S}_{k_1}^{k_2} = \sum_{s,i} \sum_{x,y,z} \dot{S}_{s,i}^{x,y,z}$ with $s+i =k_1$ and $x+y+z=k_2$.
+The full reduction of the hyperdegree model to the compact version can be found in the SM \cite{supplementary}.
+The system for the newly proposed variables $S_{k_1}^{k_2}(t)$ and $I_{k_1}^{k_2}(t)$ can be closed and made self-consistent in terms of the compact variables and the hyperedge states by treating the global probabilities as functions of the hyperedge state counts.
+The final compact effective hyperdegree dynamics are then given by:

 with